 Enjoy the festival and I look forward to seeing you at the events.

 Our mission is to excite people’s minds and passions by organising an inspiring annual programme of performance, discussion and debate.

 Our key aims are to provide a high quality showcase for new ideas on politics, culture and activism in Northern Ireland; to encourage the participation of under-represented groups in political/cultural debate and discussion; to stimulate reflection and debate on difficult and controversial issues; to promote free speech.

 The week-long series of events is aimed at engaging people in political/cultural discussion and debate in the broadest sense.
 The festival seeks to cover a wide spectrum of issues including, but certainly not limited to, mainstream political debate.

 The festival is a registered charity (NIC101004) organised by a team of volunteers with no staff or major administration costs.
 The inaugural event was held in March 2015.
-Our second festival took place during 14-20 March 2016 with 82 events involving 4,500 audience members.
-This year’s programme was developed following an open call for event suggestions during November 2016.
+This year’s programme was developed following an open call for event suggestions during November 2017 which received 56 submissions.

 We are not aligned with any political party or particular interest group.
 Although initially based in Belfast, we would like to extend the festival to other parts of Northern Ireland.
 We don’t receive corporate funding: instead we are supported by our partners and individual donations – so please feel generous!